PlantReactome/Release-documentation/server_release_migration.md

 Make sure he gets the updated version of files, not the previous ones.

-Inform Alfonso and Suhaib at EBI of the new release.
+Inform Alfonso and Pablo at EBI of the new release.
 They need the files:
   * http://plantreactome.gramene.org/download/current/UniProt2PlantReactome_All_Levels.txt
   * http://plantreactome.gramene.org/download/current/Ensembl2PlantReactome_All_Levels.txt